AuroreSupiot/Biodegradation/README.md

 ## Objectives

-To predict if a chemicals is biodegradable or not.
+The aim is to predict if a chemicals is biodegradable or not.
 It is a classification project.

 ## Process